PHPscripts/tc_account/README.md

 It needs to create the account on a 6.x.x world server because of the inclusion on bnet.
 This can be acheived by setting the soap port to that 6.x.x realm.
 Cleaned up some shitty code.
 Looks like the authors have been inactice for quite some time.
+Don't be stupid and try and make a public server with it.